Fizzyhex/CrustUtil/README.md

 A library of utilities for Roblox.

 ## Why the name?
-These utilities are here to help solidify the foundation of your scripts.
-But mainly because I was about to eat pizza when I decided I wanted to make this.
+I was about to eat pizza when I decided I wanted to make this.

 | Module | Dependancy | Description |
 | -- | -- | -- |